Alan Napier: Batman

-In 1965, Napier was the first to be cast in the Batman TV series, as Bruce Wayne's faithful butler Alfred, a role he played until the series' cancellation in 1968.
+In 1965, Napier was the first to be cast in the Batman TV series, as Bruce Wayne's faithful butler Alfred Pennyworth, a role he played until the series' cancellation in 1968.
 I had never read comics before [I was hired for Batman].
 My agent rang up and said, 'I think you are going to play on "Batman,"' I said 'What is "Batman"?'
 He said, 'Don't you read the comics?'
 I said, 'No, never.'
 He said, 'I think you are going to be Batman's butler.'
 I said, 'How do I know I want to be Batman's butler?'
 It was the most ridiculous thing I had ever heard of.
 He said, 'It may be worth over $100,000.'
 So I said I was Batman's butler.

 Later life and career

-Napier's career extended into the 1980s with roles on television, including the miniseries QB VII, The Bastard, and Centennial, and the drama The Paper Chase.
+Napier's career extended into the 1980s with roles on television, including the miniseries QB VII, The Bastard and Centennial, and the drama The Paper Chase.
 He retired in 1981, aged 78.

-In early 1988, Napier appeared on the late-night talk show The Late Show as part of a reunion of the surviving cast of Batman, despite being in a wheelchair.
-His co-star Yvonne Craig described the reunion show as overbooked, and when host Ross Shafer finally turned his attention to Napier, it was only to ask him a silly question, then cut him off abruptly as he was telling a story, much to Napier's annoyance.
-Napier did not participate in the subsequent cast reunion held before his death.
+In early 1988, Napier appeared in a wheelchair on the late-night talk show The Late Show as part of a reunion of the surviving cast of Batman.